How to Pay for a Private-Party Car

-Incumbent payment options involve one or more of the following undesirables:
+Incumbent payment options involve one or more of the following undesirable qualities:

 1. Risky